 I realize you can control the individual color channels to make these adjustments.
 This adjustment is just one more tool in your arsenal and it produces a little more nuanced results cutting across a spectrum of colors.
 Some images may see little or no benefit from it, but it can be a powerful tool.
 Just don’t get too carried away with it.
 Of course, you can experiment with the other primary saturation sliders but wait for that until you feel comfortable with just the blue calibration slider.
 Click here to download a ZIP version of the Granger Chart in the image.
 Extract the single file from the ZIP and import it into Lightroom and try the blue primary saturation under the Calibrate panel and see what is happening to all the colors.
 Then, zero the blue channel saturation and try the HSL channels to see the difference in behavior.
 I made this chart following instructions online and it is a numeric creation of colors.

 The British Museum Images Online

-This, I learned at PetaPixel site.
+This, I learned at the PetaPixel site.
 The British Museum is putting close to two million images online.
-This is not photography specific but in the same article you will find other similar contributions from many art institutions and among the 2M images at The British Museum, there will be plenty to enjoy.
+This is not photography specific, but in the same article you will find other similar contributions from many art institutions, and among the 2M images at The British Museum, there will be plenty to enjoy.